I have been to the « one-stop service » (GUDA – Préfecture and OFII)

 At the end of your appointment at the one-stop service, the prefecture official gave you a certificate of asylum seeker (ADDA) called “Procédure Normale” (normal procedure), and the asylum application file which is called OFPRA file.

-The certificate is valid for one month, but you have to send the file completed to the French Office for the Protection of Asylum Seekers and Stateless Persons (OFPRA) before 21 days.
+The certificate is valid for 10 months, but you have to send the file completed to the French Office for the Protection of Asylum Seekers and Stateless Persons (OFPRA) before 21 days.

 Pay attention to the following points when filling the OFPRA file in :